This post may contain affiliate links.

 Try to ignore the fact that David’s head and hands are really huge (no, come on, they are) in comparison to the rest of his body.
 Experts will tell you Michelangelo created it this way because of perspective and the way it was meant to be viewed from below, but I’m not 100% convinced.
 Let’s just agree it’s a masterpiece.
 Because it is.

-Strange Florence fact: In 1991 the statue of David was attacked by a man with a hammer.
-Before the man was stopped he managed to damage a toe on the statue’s left foot, thus giving the term hammer toe a whole new meaning.
+Strange Sculpture of David Fact: In 1991 the statue of David was attacked by a man with a hammer.
+Before the man was stopped he managed to damage a toe on the statue’s left foot.
+(Which gives the term hammer toe a whole new meaning.)

 Other things to see in the Galleria della Accademia include a plaster model of the sculpture Rape of the Sabines by the artist Giambologna – you saw the original back at the Loggia dei Lanzi – and religious paintings by our good friends Botticelli and Uccello.